 - Just for today be grateful

 - Just for today do your work honestly

 - Just for today be kind to every living thing

-Angie has progressed to Reiki Level 2 and has personal experience of the healing properties of the therapy.
-Angie uses Reiki personally in her home and clinic to clear negative energies, balance and heal, and as a method to reduce stress and promote relaxation.
-Angie offers clients the opportunity to receive Reiki in conjunction with Clinical Hypnotherapy and Emotional Freedom Technique, rather than as a standalone therapy.
+I have progressed to Reiki Level 2 and have personal experience of the healing properties of the therapy.
+I use Reiki personally in my home to clear negative energies, balance and heal, and as a method to reduce stress and promote relaxation.
+I offers clients the opportunity to receive Reiki in conjunction with Clinical Hypnotherapy and Emotional Freedom Technique, rather than as a standalone therapy.

 * Reiki is a complementary therapy; it is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 It is not a substitute for a medical examination, nor does it replace the need for services provided by medical professionals.

 Always seek the advice of your medical professional before making any changes to your treatment.
 Any medical questions should be directed to your doctor.